 6) You can encourage your school bus fleet, town vehicles, and local businesses to use biodiesel.

-7) You can volunteer at Co-op Power and Northeast Biodiesel to support ongoing business development efforts.
+7) You can volunteer at Co-op Power and Northeast Biodiesel to support ongoing development efforts.